Fire breaks out in Jurong industrial area, explosions heard

 SINGAPORE: Firefighters are battling a blaze at a Jurong industrial area on Friday (Jun 21).

-The Singapore Civil Defence Force (SCDF) said in a Facebook post at about 5.45pm that it was alerted to the incident at 43 Jalan Buroh.
+In a Facebook post at about 5.45pm, the Singapore Civil Defence Force (SCDF) that it was alerted to the incident at 43 Jalan Buroh.

 "SCDF is at scene conducting firefighting operations," it said.

+At least two men were sitting by the side of the road with injuries.
+One had bandages on his arm and knee.
+The other had bandages on his arm, back and the side of his head, and was later helped into a wheelchair by emergency responders.

+SGSecure mobile app users with M1, StarHub and Singtel within the immediate vicinity of the fire have received an advisory message urging them to stay away from the affected area, said SCDF.

-Videos sent to CNA show flames and thick clouds of black smoke rising from the area.
-Eyewitnesses reported hearing multiple sounds of explosions.
+Videos sent to CNA show flames and clouds of thick smoke rising from the area.
+Residents reported hearing multiple sounds of explosions.

+Eyewitnesses said smoke from the fire could be seen from areas including Teban Gardens, Clementi, Cantonment Road and as far away as Bishan.

+CNA reader Carol Lee said she was picking her husband up at the building opposite the fire, and could feel the heat from where she was about 200m away.

 This is a developing story.
 Please refresh for updates.